ropensci/npi/CONTRIBUTING.md

 ### Ask a question

 Using npi and got stuck?
-Browse the [README](README.md) and [issues][issues] to see if you can find a solution.
+Browse the [documentation][website] and [issues][issues] to see if you can find a solution.
 Still stuck?
 Post your question as an [issue on GitHub][new_issue].
 I'll do my best to address it, as questions often lead to better documentation or the discovery of bugs.

 ### Propose an idea